avatarr95/ebarter/README.md

 <h1> eBarter.io.
 An OLX for barter transactions </h1>
-<b> This project has been awarded by Venture Cafe Warsaw during #ideaHack Hackaton by Venture Cafe Warsaw and Oracle </b>
+<b> This project has been awarded by Venture Cafe Warsaw during #ideaHack Hackaton by Venture Cafe Warsaw and Oracle. </b>

 The settings.py file has been removed, since there were dependencies that had to be added to connect the project Oracle Database.
-However, it is recommended to run this project with PostgreSQL.
+However, it is recommended to run this project with PostgreSQL database.